-Alternative Options For ADHD Treatment
+Alternative Options For ADHD: Therapy And Support

 Medically reviewed by Arianna Williams, LPC, CCTP

-Updated November 13, 2023by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

 Attention-deficit/hyperactivity disorder can come with a variety of symptoms that frequently impact daily life.
-However, many treatment options may be available, with the most common generally including therapy, medication, and behavioral modification.
+However, many options may be available, with the most common generally including therapy, medication, and behavioral modification.
 You may also wish to consider alternative treatments after discussing them with a licensed medical professional.
-These can include elimination diets, essential fatty acids, dietary supplements, herbal medicines, biofeedback, and lifestyle changes.
-For more insight, it can be helpful to speak to a therapist online or in person.

 Getty/AnnaStills

-There are three main types of ADHD:
+There are three main types:

 • Predominantly inattentive: Symptoms usually center on inattention.